smatechnologies/opconmft-docs/docs/encryption-definitions.md

 PGP has the added advantage of compression.
 Much like a zip file, files that are encoded using PGP are also compressed.
 These file(s) are expanded and restored to their original state when they are decrypted by their intended recipient.

 ## Using PGP with OpConMFT
-PGP encryption is defined using the RoboFTP Web Server.
+PGP encryption is defined using the OpConMFT Agent Web Server.
 Once this information is defined, it can be used by tasks for encryption and decryption.
 From the initial page, select
 **SETTINGS** and then **PGP KEYS** for defining PGP information.

 To use PGP with OpConMFT, you must have your own PGP public/private key-pair.
 You can either create a new one or you can import one.